OmiWanji/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that removes all letters c and C from input. added 22-users_and_homes command that finds all empty files and directories in the current directory and all sub-directories.
+Create a script that removes all letters c and C from input. added 22-users_and_homes command that finds all empty files and directories in the current directory and all sub-directories. script that lists all the files with a .gif extension in the current directory and all its sub-directories.